Why is Physical Education Important?:

 Physical Education is a course at AMS that serves to teach students grades 4-8.
-While games, direction and skills acquired are specific to age group, students in this class are all learning to reach a common goal towards learning about their own unique physical motor movement.
-Within this course students are also learning important social psychological principles such as cooperation, leadership, team work and problem solving skills.
-Fitness will also be a major component in this class where the students will learn about specific muscle groups, biomechanics and physiology of fitness exercises.
+While games, instructional directions and skills acquired/applied are specific to the age group taught, students in this class are all learning to reach a common goal towards their own unique physical motor movement.
+Within this course, students are also learning important social psychological principles such as cooperation, leadership, team work and problem-solving skills.
+Fitness will also be a major component in this class, where the students will learn about specific muscle groups, biomechanics and the physiology of fitness exercises.
 The students' cognitive understanding of fitness components will extend to: individual aerobic capacity/cardio respiratory fitness, muscular strength and endurance, and flexibility.
-And students' will demonstrate physical performance of appropriate activities that improve aerobic capacity, muscular strength and endurance, and flexibility.
+And students will demonstrate physical performance of appropriate activities that improve aerobic capacity, muscular strength and endurance, and flexibility.

 Classroom: Participation/Skills/Cognitive Testing:

-Participation points will be given daily but calculated and entered in the grade book every 2 weeks.
-Skills testing will be administered formative (beginning of the unit) and summative (at the end of the unit).
-In doing both types of assessments, it allows for evidence of students growth towards skills attainment.
-Summative skills testing will count towards the student's grade.
-Skills tests will vary in points in accordance with the skills covered in that unit.
-Students will also take a written test at the end of each unit to test students cognitive understanding.
-Cognitive tests will vary in points.
-These tests provide information on the success of the students progress towards skills attainment and overall knowledge of actual game play.
+Participation points will be given daily on the proper rotation of when your child has PE with me.
+Skills testing will be administered formative (beginning of the unit/lesson) and summative (at the end of the unit/lesson).
+In doing both types of assessments, it allows for evidence of students' growth towards skills attainment.
+Skills testing will vary in accordance with the skills covered in that unit.
+These tests provide information on the success of the students' progress towards skills attainment and overall knowledge of actual game play, not overall grade.

 Students are graded as follows:

-1 Point: Coming prepared everyday to class by dressing appropriately, trying their absolute best towards the game or skill in class, cooperation towards teacher and others, adherence to school behavioral policies.
+1.)
+Coming prepared for class by dressing appropriately, trying their absolute best towards the game or skill in class, cooperation towards teacher and others, adherence to school behavioral policies.

-1 Point: The student earns this physical activity point by participating for the entire 45 minutes of class and aiming to be in at least 50% of that class in moderate to vigorous physical activity.
+2.)
+The student earns this physical activity point by participating for the entire minutes of class and aiming to be in a moderate to vigorous physical activity level.